Draft Concept, Sequencing, and Estimated Costs

 A facilities master plan is a long-term road map to guide current and future projects and to help ensure that funds are invested wisely and efficiently.
 A facilities master plan is a living document, updated regularly as the facility ages, is renewed through renovation, and as use of the facility evolves.

-As part of the facilities master Imagine will recommend in November, Imagine is providing information for a construction plan for the first three sequences of the master plan.
+As part of the facilities master Imagine will recommend in November, Imagine is providing information for a construction plan for each sequence** of the master plan.
 A capital construction plan describes the costs, scope, and timelines for specific building projects.

 In November, Imagine will recommend that the current Board adopt the proposed master plan as a statement of the district’s intentions to complete all five sequences within a given time frame.
 However, specific capital spending decisions for the latter sequences are better made after the impact of the initial work can be assessed.
 As the OPRFHS facility ages further, and uses continue to evolve, priorities may shift over the course of completion of the first sequences.

-The relevant documents include detailed cost estimates for construction plans for sequences 1, 2, and 3 and a brief explanation of how these cost estimates were developed.
+The relevant documents include detailed cost estimates for construction plans for sequences 1, 2, 3, 4,* and 5,* more detailed line-item cost estimates,** and a brief explanation of how these cost estimates were developed.
 At the Sept.
 11 session, the Board received a presentation on financial considerations as it begins to consider how to fund a facilities master plan.